tarunlnmiit/twiitertargettweets/README.md

 9. Run "cd twittertargettweets"
 10. Open main/views.py
 11. Replace twitter app secrets and tokens with your app secret and tokens in the function search
-12. Import temp.json into your MongoDB instance
+12. Import temp.json into your MongoDB instance in database "temp" and collection "data"
 13. Run Django server "python manage.py runserver"
 14. Open "127.0.0.1:8000" in browser
 15. Put any search term in the search field and listener for tweets with that term will start.